 You should also not hesitate to contact us if your warts are especially painful and get in the way of enjoying activities.

 Call Foot Specialists of Long Island at (516) 804-9038 or fill out our online contact form to reach us with any questions or appointment requests you might have.
-The staff at our Massapequa and Rockville Centre offices will be happy to serve you!
+The staff at our Massapequa office will be happy to serve you!